codmanidemudia/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Returns 0 and prints 0 if n is zero

 Returns -1 and prints - if n is less than zero
+6. Write a function that computes the absolute value of an integer.

+Prototype: int _abs(int);